danieljprice/splash/docs/settings.rst

     Enter step  4 ([1:10], default=4):4
     Enter step  5 ([1:10], default=5):3

-Note that only a limited number of steps can be selected in this way.
+Only a limited number of steps can be selected in this way.
 An alternative way is to order the files on the command line before invoking splash (see :ref:`sec:subsetofsteps`).